msimonin/vagrant-g5k/README.md

+> The plugin is updated often, this may include breaking changes.

 # Vagrant G5K Provider
 This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [G5K](https://www.grid5000.fr) provider to Vagrant, allowing Vagrant to control and provision **virtual machines** on Grid5000.